Why Drupal 9? A Q&A with a Top Drupal Consultant

 Q. Do you anticipate that Drupal 9 will draw in new types of users?

 I don’t expect Drupal 9 to be a major event at all, and that is a good thing.
 It’s simply what comes after Drupal 8.9.
 Some changes in Drupal 8 over its lifespan, particularly the Layout Builder features that enable very powerful drag-and-drop page-building capabilities, should make Drupal more appealing to organizations that want to distribute content creation and management throughout the organization.

-Drupal 7 and 8 will both hit end-of-life status at the same time, in November 2021.
-So staying on Drupal 7 or Drupal 8 won’t really be an option after November 2021.
+Drupal 8 will hit end-of-life status on Nov.
+2, 2021.
+Staying on Drupal 8 won’t be an option after that date.

 Also, the change in digits is a convenient place to clean out the deprecated code in the code base that you should have stopped using by now anyway.

 Q. How would you compare a D7 to D8 migration to a D8 to D9 migration?

 Imagine you drive a Toyota Camry and fortune smiles on you and are gifted a 2020 Ferrari 488 Pista.
 It’s still a car, but you will basically need to relearn how to drive.
 That is D7 to D8 from the developer perspective.
 The content editor/writer perspective is more like going from the Camry to a BMW.
 It’s just a nicer version of what you already had.